veenida/Fake-News-Detection-/Project Management Plan/A-Project Summary.md

 **Objectives:**

-* To develop an artificial intelligence system that are able to detect Malaysia car number plate<br>
+* To implement multiple model to identify fake news using text documents<br>
-* To develop a system that are able to recognize the character of the car number plate<br>
+* To develop an artificial intelligence system that are able to detect fake news and genuine news.<br>
-* To develop an application programming interface (API) for the future ease of use as the integration module<br>
+* To solve the issue of fake news spreading on the internet<br>